SUNCAT-Center/CatalysisHubBackend/docs/source/tutorials/upload.rst

     journal: ChemSusChem
     authors: [Montoya, Joseph H., Tsai, Charlie, Vojvodic, Aleksandra, Norskov, Jens K.]
     year: 2015
+    email: winther@stanford.edu
     number: 13
     tags: []
     pages: 2140-2267

+Remember your ``email`` since it will be used to log in at http://www.catalysis-hub.org/upload.
 Note that authors should be a list, with names in the form "lastname, firstname M.".

 Please go through the created folder and rename folders to make your data easier to localize later.
 For example, a structure folder like Pt16_structure, could be changed to Pt16_fcc or Pt16_bcc respectively.
 Please do not use spaces in folders or file-names.